MeikTranel/stryker-net/README.md

 The project is still in its early days and is not ready to use on your applications.

 Want to help develop Stryker.NET?
-Checkout out our [contributing guide](/CONTRIBUTING.md)!
+Check out our [contributing guide](/CONTRIBUTING.md)!
 In the meantime, start by [mutation testing your JavaScript](https://stryker-mutator.github.io)